 Advanced Placement Courses are formally recognized as Advanced Placement (AP) by the Educational Testing Service and culminate with an AP examination.
 Honors Courses contain highly challenging material, presented at an accelerated and more intensive pace than college preparatory courses.
 Honors courses require advanced reading, writing, verbal, conceptual, mathematical and study skills as well as extensive outside preparation.
 College Preparatory Courses prepare students to continue their education at the college level.
 These courses require well developed reading, writing, verbal, conceptual, mathematical and study skills, as well as substantial outside preparation.
-Comprehensive (Esse ntial College Prep/Principles/Foundations/Health) Courses prepare students to continue their education at two-year colleges, or for the work place.
-Comprehensive courses develop reading, writing, verbal, conceptual, mathematical and study skills through a variety of classroom activities and may require outside preparation.
+Essential College Prep Courses prepare students with the knowledge and skills to continue their education at 2-year colleges, a limited number of 4 year colleges and career readiness.
+Classes tend to be smaller so that teachers can provide targeted instructional support.
+Much work is completed in class.
+Unleveled Certain courses have no level designation.
+This is done purposefully to encourage all students to take those courses based on their interests, talents, and career goals.
+Although unleveled, these courses still feature an engaging, rigorous curriculum, high expectations, and comprehensive skill development.